What to Know About Smart Locks

 Two-way talk, similar to an intercom system, allowing you to talk to people at your door through the app;

 An emergency siren to scare away intruders;

 Anti-theft capabilities that prevent tampering with the lock;

 An emergency button in the app that automatically calls the authorities.

-Is There a Downside to Having a Smart Lock?
+Is There a Downside to Having Smart Locks?

 Smart Lock Prices

 Smart locks typically cost from $100 to $400.
 Cheaper ones come with fewer locking options and lack video or two-way talk capabilities.
 Do some research to find out what best fits your budget and your needs.